 Foreign Language, Humanities.
 Cross-listed with Comparative Literature 2255.

 2265; 3365 Special Topics in Latin

 4 credits

 The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.

 2298; 3398 Independent Studies in Latin

 0-4 credits

 Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.

 SPANISH (SPA)

 1101, 1102 Elementary Spanish

-4, 4 credits
+4. 4 credits

 The acquisition of oral/aural skills through intensive exposure to Spanish used both as the medium of communication and the object of study.
 It enables students to express their daily experiences accurately in spoken and written Spanish, and to understand communications of a moderate level of difficulty.
 Foreign Language.

 1103 Elementary Spanish for Advanced Beginners

 4 credits

 A review of basic grammar and the introduction of more advanced grammar, together with the acquisition of oral/aural skills that allow communication in Spanish in everyday contexts.
 This course encompasses material presented in SPA 1101 and 1102.
 Foreign Language.

 1125 Studies in Hispanic Literature in English Translation

 4 credits

 Spanish and Spanish-American literature in translation.
 The topic changes each year.
 Humanities.

 Cross-listed with Comparative Literature 1125.

-Foreign Languages

 1131 Cultural History of Spain

 4 credits

 A study of diverse aspects of the culture and history of Spain and the contributions of Hispanic culture to Western Society.
 This course is taught in English.

 1151 (FR) Hispanic Novels to Films

 4 credits

 A study of screen adaptations of 20th-century narratives from Spain and Latin America.
 Readings are in English translation.
 This course will provide insights into the Hispanic world as well as the aesthetics of screen adaptation.
 This course is taught in English.
 Humanities.

 2211, 2212 The Hispanic World: Language and Society

-4, 4 credits
+4. 4 credits

 Practice in oral and written Spanish while analyzing the social elements and cultural expressions of the Hispanic world.
 Prerequisite: Spanish 1102 or the equivalent.
 Foreign Language.

 2223 Cultural History of Latin America

 4 credits

 Historical and contemporary culture of Latin America.
 This course is taught in English.
 Global Perspective, Humanities.
-Cross-listed with Cross Cultural Studies 2223
+Cross-listed with Cross Cultural Studies 2223 and History 2223.

 2224 Composition & Conversation I

 4 credits

-and History 2223.

 An opportunity to improve speaking and writing skills in Spanish.
 This course will include grammar review and specific vocabulary.
-Prerequisite: Spanish 2212 or permission of the instructor.
-Foreign Language.
+Prerequisite: Spanish 2212 or permission of the instructor.Foreign Language.

+3305 Introduction to Literary Analysis

+4 credits

+Critical methodology and vocabulary to do textual analyses in different literary genres.
+This course will familiarize students with major representative works of Spanish and Spanish American Literature.

+Prerequisite: Spanish 2224 or permission of the instructor.

+Foreign Language and Humanities.